0006 — Annotation model

 Optional fields: evidence_links (URIs to supporting material), structured_payload (kind-specific data — see below), domain_karma (server-set, author's karma in the relevant domain at submission time), verified_by (IDs of users/agents who confirmed), disputed_by (IDs of users/agents who contested), supersedes (the prior annotation this one replaces).

-The nine annotation types
+The eleven annotation types

 replication